What is the virtual school?

 - promote high aspiration and raise achievement through challenge, support and targeted intervention

 - ensure that children in care access high quality learning

 - work closely with all those involved in the care and education of looked after children providing training and support to help understand the issues and challenges they face

-All children in the care of Central Bedfordshire who are of statutory school age and in education post 16, including university, are part of Central Bedfordshire’s Virtual School.
+All children in our care from the age of 2 and in education post-16, including university, are part of Central Bedfordshire’s virtual school.

 The virtual school team is a small, multi-disciplinary, team working to raise the educational attainment and attendance of children and young people.
 It works in close collaboration with colleagues across the authority, and also in partnership with the third sector.

 It tracks educational progress, while supporting and monitoring work with children and young people in care.
 It works to help young people achieve their full potential, and offers support and advice to those who care and work with them.
 It also offers support and advice for carers, parents and guardians of previously looked-after children.